PlatformLab/HomaModule/util/README.md

 **ttmerge.py**: combines two or more timetraces into a single timetrace.

+**ttnicedelay.py**:: analyzes synchronized client and server traces to detect situations where the NIC is delaying interrupts.

 **ttoffset.py**: offsets all of the times in a timetrace by a given amount (usually done to line up times in one trace with times in another).